History Files

 2023

-The History Files is a non-profit site.
-It is only able to support such a vast and ever-growing collection of information with your help, and your help is still very much needed.
-Please make a small donation so that we can continue to provide highly detailed historical research on a fully secure site.
-Your incredible support really is appreciated.
+The History Files still needs your help.
+As a non-profit site, it is only able to support such a vast and ever-growing collection of information with your help, and this year your help is needed more than ever.
+Please make a donation so that we can continue to provide highly detailed historical research on a fully secure site.
+Your help really is appreciated.

 Near East Kingdoms